Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 > During Installation, investment is led by financial capital, which funds the technological transformation, and, in the excitement, also intensifies its casino-type activities.

 Financial capital is what Perez calls short-term, return seeking capital.
-This is as opposed to *production capital*, which is engaged in long-term and sustainable company-building.
+This is opposed to *production capital*, which is engaged in long-term and sustainable company-building.
 Production capital characterizes the deployment phase, whereas financial capital dominates the installation and collapse phases.

 Eventually all of this rises to a fever pitch in what Perez dubs "Frenzy."